JayaniLakshika/Monash_PhD_thesis/abstract.html.md

-Chapters 3, *k*, and Chapter 4, *\*, are planned for submission to peer-reviewed journals.
+Chapters 3 is planned for submission to peer-reviewed journal.

 \clearpage